aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Now that you know how to utilize Amplify CLI to enable backend services, you can add new features to your Ionic app easily.

-User authentication will be the next cloud feature you will add.
+User authentication will be the next cloud feature you will enable.
 Remember that our *HomeTab* module has login/logout buttons to control the auth state.
 Now, you will replace them with a secure and scalable auth experience.
 Doing that will be very easy with Amplify Authentication category and ready-to-use UI components.

 If you have been following the tutorial from the start and enabled Analytics in the previous step, *auth* is already enabled for your app (analytics needs secure credentials for reporting metrics).
 In this case, you just need to run *update auth* command to create a User Pool that will store your registered users:
 ```bash